MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 ## Changes to storage policies for unlicensed OneDrive accounts

 > [!IMPORTANT]
-> Beginning on August 1st 2025, any OneDrive user account that has been unlicensed for longer than 90 days becomes inaccessible to admins and end users.
+> Beginning January 27, 2025, any OneDrive user account that has been unlicensed for longer than 90 days becomes inaccessible to admins and end users.
 The unlicensed account is automatically archived, viewable via admin tools, but remains inaccessible until administrators take action on them."

 ## Prerequisites